Frequently Asked Questions

 I am scheduled for a triage appointment.
 What does that mean?

-The intake interview allows us to gather information about your current situation and goals, and determine how we can best help.
+The initial consultation interview allows us to gather information about your current situation and goals, and determine how we can best help.
 A counselor meets with you to discuss your reasons for seeking help at this time.
 The counselor also asks some general questions that help us to get to know you.
-At the intake interview, you and the counselor will discuss the best treatment options for you.
+At the consultation interview, you and the counselor will discuss the best treatment options for you.

-*Please note that the counselor you meet for the intake interview may or may not be the one you work with if on-going treatment is recommended.
+*Note that the counselor you meet for the consultation interview may or may not be the one you work with if brief, on-going treatment is recommended.

 What does it mean that I have been placed on a Wait List?

 During times of peak demand for services, students sometimes have to wait to access on-going counseling appointments.
 The wait list means that you are simply waiting for a counselor who has an open spot in their schedule to see you.
 The time a student remains on the wait list varies.
-Please feel free to check in with the reception staff if you have questions about wait time.
-While a student is on the wait list, Emergency Counseling is still available during weekday crisis hours, available Monday - Friday, 2-4 pm.
+Feel free to check in with the reception staff if you have questions about wait time.
+While a student is on the wait list, Emergency Counseling is still available during weekday crisis hours, available from 2-4 p.m.
+Monday through Friday.

 What other treatment options do I have while I am on the Wait List?

 While waiting, other options you may wish to consider include a number of group therapy options we offer throughout the year.
 Or, you may want to consider a referral to a provider in the community, with whom we can assist in helping you connect.
-Please let us know if you would like to be removed from the wait list and want a ferral off-campus.
+Let us know if you would like to be removed from the wait list and want a referral off campus.
 If you already have an established relationship with a provider from your home town, you may also wish to consider online video conference appointments.
-This options is available to all students through the Decker Student Health Services Center (DSHSC), where they offer a quiet and confidential place to participate in Skype sessions via a large screen television.
-For more information on this option, please contact DSHSC at 777-2221.
+This option is available to all students through the Decker Student Health Services Center (DSHSC), where they offer a quiet and confidential place to participate in Skype sessions via a large-screen television.
+For more information on this option, contact DSHSC at 607-777-2221.

 What other resources are available to help me while I wait?